seetadev/pldg-dashboard/.github/PULL_REQUEST_TEMPLATE.md

 Please include a summary of the changes and the related issue.
 Provide enough context for reviewers to understand what the PR is doing.

-- What is the motivation for this change?
 - What problem does it solve?

 Fixes #[issue-number] (if applicable)